Kopiika/fullstack_open_course/part4/README.md

 - **Secure API design** — REST principles, handling edge cases (e.g. invalid data, missing fields), validating input, ensuring that operations such as deleting a blog can only be performed by the original creator.

 ---
-## 📦 blog-list — REST API project
+## 📦 bloglist-backend — REST API project

-This subfolder implements the [Blog-list](https://github.com/Kopiika/fullstack_open_course/tree/main/part4/blog-list) project as described in the course (final exercises 4.1-4.23).
+This subfolder implements the [Bloglist-backend](https://github.com/Kopiika/fullstack_open_course/tree/main/part4/blog-list) project as described in the course (final exercises 4.1-4.23).
 The API allows:

 - Listing all blogs